Top Jewish Symbols and Their Meaning - Shop Israel

 Symbolic Interpretations

-• The star’s six points correspond to the six days of creation, with God at the center.
+• The six points are traditionally matched to the six days of creation, with God's presence understood to rest at the center.

 Modern Global Use